 With today’s fast pace of change, you need a business degree that’s going to keep up.
 It’s why we’ve revamped our Bachelor of Business to be more tailored to evolving industry, technology and careers.

-With a course structure unique to Western, you build your degree to best suit your area of specialisation.
+With a program structure unique to Western, you build your degree to best suit your area of specialisation.
 Unlike traditional degrees, you can now choose majors outside the business stream to give you a more diverse set of skills and knowledge.
 What’s more, with Western, you begin your major in the first year of study.
 No more waiting to dive into the areas that interests you most.

 Depending on the majors and electives you choose, the Bachelor of Business can also see you graduate with industry specific accreditation from Australia’s leading institutions.